-The Inadequacy of State Retirement Provision: LOW COVERAGE RATES
+Inadequate State Pension Systems: LOW COVERAGE RATES

-- Many workers in emerging markets fail to contribute to the state pension system, and even when they do contribute, they do so irregularly, which means that the benefits they receive will still be inadequate. - In today's relatively youthful emerging markets, the limited reach of contributory pension systems is a serious economic and social concern.
+- Many workers in emerging markets fail to contribute to the state pension system, and even when they do contribute, they do so irregularly, which means that the benefits they receive may still be inadequate. - Low coverage and low contribution density are a function of labor-market informality, not pension system design.
+When informality is high coverage and contribution density are low, regardless of whether the state pension system is fully funded or pay-as-you-go. - In today's relatively youthful emerging markets, the limited reach of state pension systems is a serious economic and social concern.
 In tomorrow's emerging markets, with their soaring old-age dependency burdens, it could become an economic and social catastrophe.